JetBrains/kotlin-web-site/docs/topics/ksp/ksp-multiplatform.md

 So is symbol processing.
 A symbol processing task is created whenever there is a Kotlin compilation task and a corresponding `ksp<Target>` or `ksp<SourceSet>` configuration is specified.

-For example, in the above `build.gradle.kts`, there are 4 compilations: common/metadata, JVM main, Linux x64 main, Linux x64 test, and 3 symbol processing tasks: common/metadata, JVM main, Linux x64 test.
+For example, in the above `build.gradle.kts`, there are 4 compilation tasks: common/metadata, JVM main, Linux x64 main, Linux x64 test, and 3 symbol processing tasks: common/metadata, JVM main, Linux x64 test.

 ## Avoid the `ksp(...)` configuration on KSP 1.0.1+